Five Generations of Family Law and Child Custody Experience

 In some cases, our clients have no choice but to fight for custody of the child when a fair agreement cannot be reached through pre-trial negotiations or at mediation.
 The attorneys at Mills, Mills & Anderson are experienced trial attorneys who are prepared to take the case to trial to protect the child's best interest.

-If you need a family law attorney in Las Vegas to handle your child custody case, call the attorneys at Mills, Mills & Anderson.
+If you need a family law attorney in Las Vegas to handle your child custody case, call our experienced family law lawyers at Mills, Mills & Anderson.
 We work hard to fight for the rights of our clients and to protect the best interest of the child when the court is making any custody determination.
 Find out what you need to do now to help your children through this difficult process so that their lives are disrupted as little as possible and their futures are protected.
 Call (702) 386-0030 to discuss your case.

 Types of Child Custody Cases in Nevada